Mounstriela/recipesV2/Karola´sbrownies.md

 * Chocolate bar
 * vanilla extract
 ## Instructions
-* Heat the butter and add 2 eggs, add a tablespoon of vanilla extract and 100 grams of sugar, mix until integrate all the liquid ingredients.
-Add the powdery ingredients and cut the chocolte bar into little pieces, add that toy you preparation too, mix genty until you get a smooth mixture.
-When it is ready put into a mold and bake it for at least twenty minutes.
+* Heat the butter and add 2 eggs, mix until integrate both ingredients.
+* Add a tablespoon of vanilla extract and 100 grams of sugar, mix until integrate with all the liquid ingredients.
+* Add the powdery ingredients and cut the chocolte bar into little pieces, put this mix in your preparation
+* Mix genty until you get a smooth mixture.
+* When it is fully mixed, put into a mold and bake it for at least twenty minutes.
 Enjoy!
+* Don´t forget to share baby don´t be mean.

 ![ ](https://bakingamoment.com/wp-content/uploads/2016/10/IMG_8205-brownie-recipe.jpg)